mti-lab/UTokyo-sisap23-challenge-submission/README.md

 python eval/plot.py --size 300K res.csv
 ```

-## Dependencies
-All dependencies are included in `.github/workflows/ci.yml`.

 ## Description of our solution
 Details will be described in the paper.
 Here is a short summary.